 Lets get the simple admin stuff out of the way quickly .
 (However, I suggest that you arrange to pay for administrative services after you determine a compensation plan that focuses on incentives to drive sales.)
 The administrative jobs would be:

-SetUp and/or Audit Accounts: such as Google Search Console, Google My Business, Adwords, Analytics, Facebook, Bing and other online listing services – all vital, but not direct drives of sales.
+SetUp and/or Audit Accounts: such as Google Search Console, Google My Business, Adwords, Analytics, Facebook, Bing and other online listing services – all vital, but not direct drivers of sales.

 Backup Services such as maintaining account passwords, documenting processes (these are sometimes assumed services).
 These should not be assumed to be included.
 Often we see passwords and procedures disappear at termination of a relationship – with disastrous consequences.

-Now for the really important part: Compensating for the services that will grow your business and possibly save a lot of money (wasted ad spend) along the way.
+There are other admin type services, but you get the idea.
+Now for the really important part: Compensating for the services that will grow your business and possibly save a lot of money along the way (wasted ad spend).

-Compensation Schemes that most firms and consultants like and why:
+The Compensation Scheme that most firms and consultants like and why: Percent of Spend

 The Monthly Fee plus a Percent of Spend scheme is by far the most popular.
-If fact its seems to be the only scheme on offer.
-It entails charging a monthly fee and a percent of spend, which seems OK on the surface.
-Both numbers seem small.
-But you should be wary of anyone using this scheme because it is an incentive that will produce the wrong outcomes.
+In fact its seems to be the only scheme on offer.
+It entails charging a monthly fee plus a percent of monthly ad spend, which seems OK on the surface.
+Both numbers seem manageable.
+But you should be wary of anyone proposing this scheme because it is an incentive that will produce the wrong outcomes.
 For instance, you do not want to spend more on ads, but your consultant certainly does.
 The conflict of interest bulb should be flashing red!
 They will almost always come to the same recommendation; spend more to make more sales.
-Their goal is not efficient spending, just more spending.
+That may not be a false premise, but their goal is not efficient spending, just more spending.

-An effective Internet Marketing regime will likely decrease spending where there is currently waste, (maybe later the budget is increased to capture more sales, but usually the spend is not increased BEFORE efficiencies are realized).
-In that light, you can see why an effective firm/professional would not commit to a Percentage of Spend compensation package.
+An effective Internet Marketing regime will likely decrease spending where there is currently waste.
+That is what ROAS is meant to measure and why you will spend less for the same sales. (maybe later the budget is increased to capture more sales, but usually the spend is not increased BEFORE efficiencies are realized).

 You may be a new business.
 You might think a new businesses would not be able to use ROAS or ROI as a measure of performance.
 Of course going from 0 to something would be worth compensating, right?
 Well not exactly, because we do know what to expect in generic performance terms.
 There are benchmarks that a new business can use to measure performance.